Ruuucker/Ruuucker.github.io/_posts/articles/2019-07-14-Shell through-Windows-Defender.md

 ## Python
 {:id="python"}

 Here is the answer.
 Using Python in conjunction with metasploit and msfvenom allows us to get a decent alternative to the classic meterpreter with most of its convenient features.
-True, some will have to sacrifice, it will not be possible to use such commands as getsystem and it will not be possible to migrate to the process.
+However we will have to sacrifice some features, it will not be possible to use such commands as getsystem and it will not be possible to migrate to the process.

 # Let's start